bnossum/midgetv/README.md

 size.
 The smallest possibly useful implementation requires around 256 SB_LUT4s and 4 EBRs.
 The smallest implementation that successfully executes all programs in the rv32i test suite in simulation is 271 SB_LUT4s and 6 EBRs.
-Currently, the largest implementation require around 411 SB_LUT4s, 18 EBRs and 4 SPRAMS.
+Currently, the largest implementation requires around 411 SB_LUT4s, 18 EBRs and 4 SPRAMS.
 Typical clock frequencies (worst case conditions):
  - ICE40HX1K: 65 MHz